-Since Intel announced the upcoming Thunderbolt 4 as their new standard, there have been a lot of questions about how this new generation of ports will compare to ports like Thunderbolt 3.
-Intel promises native Bluetooth and Wi-Fi connectivity and high-speed transfers, but how will it stack up to the USB 4 standard?
+Since Intel announced the upcoming Thunderbolt 4 as their new standard, there have been a lot of questions about how this new generation of ports will compare to its predecessor and other upcoming standards, like USB 4.
+It should be fast, but just how fast?
+And what else can it bring to the table?

-We’ll break down everything we know so far how Thunderbolt 4 works, what to expect, and how it will compare to previous generations and to the competition.
+Here’s everything we know about how Thunderbolt 4 works, what to expect, and how it will compare to the competition.

 Intel officially announced Thunderbolt 4 at CES 2020.
-It stated that Thunderbolt 4 will first be supported by its upcoming Tiger Lake mobile processors, slated to debut at some point in 2020 — likely the latter half.
+It stated that Thunderbolt 4 will first be supported by its upcoming Tiger Lake mobile processors, slated to debut at some point in 2020.
 It will join other technology improvements like native Wi-Fi 6 and Bluetooth 5 support.

-As far as speed goes, Thunderbolt 4 isn’t likely to operate any faster than Thunderbolt 3.
+As far as speed goes, Thunderbolt 4 will not be faster than Thunderbolt 3.

 That’s somewhat of a surprise, as speed has been one of the major advantages of Thunderbolt 3, with its maximum capable throughput of 40 Gbps.
 In contrast, USB 3.2 2×2, the fastest specification of USB ports at the time of writing, is 20Gbps.
 Thunderbolt 4 was first expected to improve upon that, with Intel claiming that it would be four times faster than USB, prompting many to expect an 80Gbps bandwidth for Thunderbolt 4.

 Intel later clarified that it would be four times faster than USB 3.2 Gen 2, which has a maximum speed of 10Gbps.
-Thunderbolt 4 should operate at a maximum throughput of 40Gbps.
+Thunderbolt 4 will operate at a maximum throughput of 40Gbps.